ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/AzurePipelines-CICD/readme.md

     e.g ProdProductName
     This should be created in the variables group and also the following snippet should be updated to use the newly created variable.

-*Note: You may update the value of **resourceGroupName** if the expression provided in this template does not match the name of the resource group thatt you want to create the resources in.*
+*Note: You may update the value of **resourceGroupName** if the expression provided in this template does not match the name of the resource group that you want to create the resources in.*

 ```
 # Step 6: Deploy a blank Azure Data Factory instance using ARM templates